(For the PDF version of the article click here )

 To begin with, how did modern science come to have such an erroneous, unphilosophical, orientation?

 All knowledge is inseparable from the knower, the human being.
-We call something knowledge when it is sensible, affective or valuable for a human being.
-Therefore, until the modern era, philosophy (the science of principles) that contemplates the purpose or meaning of human existence, the converging, integrative, point of all knowledge, had been considered the foundation of all specialized fields of knowledge.
+We call something knowledge when it is sensible, affective or valuable for a human being; he or she is the converging, integrative point of all knowledge.
+Therefore, until the modern era, philosophy (the science of principles) that contemplates the purpose or meaning of human existence, had been considered as the foundation of all specialized fields of knowledge.
 Likewise, since the essential reality of human existence cannot be different from the reality of the whole existence i.e., the universe, cosmological enquiries into the nature of the universe, the relationship between the human being and the universe, or the significance of the human being in the universe etc., were essentially understood as philosophical matters.
-That is to say, psychology and cosmology, the microcosm and the macrocosm, were always understood dialectically or unitively.
+That is to say, psychology and cosmology, the microcosm and the macrocosm, were always understood dialectically or as the necessary counterparts of the same reality.
 Subjects like astrology, biology, alchemy (chemistry), etc. conducted their research within this overarching, dialectical framework provided by philosophy.

 In Europe, after the (Catholic) church ascended to dominance following the 5th century (CE), philosophy was replaced by the theology of the Church, which nevertheless retained Greek-Roman philosophical influences.
 During that period, many of the researchers of (empirical) science subjects were Catholic priests and their studies were often motivated by religion.

 Later, during the late Middle Ages, many findings and conclusions of empirical studies that had aligned with the worldview of the Church, were proved wrong by new (empirical) discoveries and reformulations.
 For instance, the earth had been considered to be the center of the universe according to the theology of the time, but Nicolas Copernicus (1473-1543) proved that this was wrong, empirically.